Skip to main content

 Also, many urban pitches are made from concrete materials, which is unsafe for goalkeeping actions.
 Similarly, the futsal pitches in Spanish cities, such as Barcelona, are made from hard, flat materials to aid the quicker movements of a football.

 These environments do occasionally create exceptions.
-Current Brentford goalkeeper David Raya grew up as an outfielder, regularly playing drop-down games on the futsal pitches in Barcelona.
+Current Arsenal goalkeeper David Raya grew up as an outfielder, regularly playing drop-down games on the futsal pitches in Barcelona.
 However, after being pressured into playing in goal by his brother, Raya then learnt to play with the ball at his feet as well as developing a lifelong passion to pursue goalkeeping.

 Former Tottenham and Arsenal academy goalkeeper coach, FA Lead Coach, and current CEO of the London Playing Fields Foundation, Alex Welsh, says there is a need for proper goalkeeper-friendly surfaces in urban areas to support goalkeeping development.